Jackington6600/Arcus/Arcus.md

 #### Involuntary Movement

 Movement is considered involuntary if the creature does not have a choice of how it moves and where.
 For example, a hostile pulling, pushing, or teleporting another creature, or any movement effect on a creature that it can attempt to resist.
-Movement due to being _taunted_, _frightened_,_ _or _dominated _is still considered voluntary movement.
+Movement due to being _taunted_, _frightened_,or _dominated_ is still considered voluntary movement.

 #### Push/Pull Movement

-Push/pull movement is always involuntary and ignores difficult terrain and movement restrictions the creature might have (_immobilised_, _paralysed_,_ _or _hobbled _specifically) unless the GM deems it unreasonable.
+Push/pull movement is always involuntary and ignores difficult terrain and movement restrictions the creature might have (_immobilised_, _paralysed_, or _hobbled_ specifically) unless the GM deems it unreasonable.
 Generally referred to as “push”, “pushed”, “pull”, or “pulled”.

 ## Attacking